stfc/PSyclone/doc/user_guide/built_ins.rst

   end module matrix_vector_mm_mod

 We now translate the algorithm layer code and generate the PSy layer code.
-The algorithm code is assumed to be in a file call ``solver_mod.x90`` (see Example 3 in :ref:`LFRic examples <examples_lfric>` section).
+The algorithm code is assumed to be in a file called ``solver_mod.x90`` (see Example 3 in :ref:`LFRic examples <examples_lfric>` section).
 In this case we use the top level Python interface.
 See the :ref:`api-label` section for different ways to translate/generate code.